Sociology of law: Intellectual origins

 Theodor Geiger developed a close-knit analysis of the Marxist theory of law.
 He highlighted how law becomes a "factor in social transformation in democratic societies of the kind that are governed by the consent expressed by universal suffrage of the population practised at regular intervals".
 Geiger went on to develop the salient characteristics of his antimetaphysical thinking, until he exceeded it with practical nihilism.
 Geiger's nihilism of values paved the way for a form of legal nihilism, which encourages the construction of a sober democracy "that is capable of raising conflict to the intellectual level and of anaesthetising feelings, as it is aware of its own inability to make any proclamation of value, ethics or policy about the nature of truth".

 Georges Gurvitch was interested in the fusion of simultaneous manifestation of law in various forms and at various levels of social interaction.
 His aim was to devise the concept of "social law" as a law of integration and cooperation.
 Gurvitch's social law was an integral part of his general sociology.
 "It is also one of the early sociological contributions to the theory of legal pluralism, since it challenged all conceptions of law based on a single source of legal, political, or moral authority".

 As a discipline, the sociology of law had an early reception in Argentina.
 As a local movement of legal scholars steeming from the work of Carlos Cossio, South American researchers have focused on comparative law and sociological insights, constitutional law and society, human rights, and psycho-social approaches to the legal practices.

+Legal writers in colonial India mostly compiled indigenous customs and religious traditions, largely ignoring the common law of the legal system that was replacing indigenous law.
+Only after legislative authority was established did Indian legal scholars under the influence of John Austin begin to describe this phenomenon of codification and common law.
+Most works focused on litigation, but one writer, Ashutosh Mukherjee stood out: "The law is neither trade nor solemn jugglery but a living science in the proper sense of the word".